Akolyte/STAT-184-Final-Project-Pokedex/README.md

 # STAT 184 Final Project
- Repository for the final project for our STAT 184 class.
+ Repository for the final project for our STAT 184 class at Penn State University.

 Here is the repository the data is pulled from.
 The README has the corresponding information.